- Location: VIC - Multiple Locations

 What you'll do

-As a clinician, you will build on your existing experience as part of a multidisciplinary team, delivering best-practice forensic intervention in a correctional environment
+As a clinician, you will build on your existing expertise as part of a multidisciplinary team, delivering best-practice forensic intervention in a correctional environment.

 Working within the Risk-Needs-Responsivity model, you'll deliver a wide range of individualised services including: